Credit Karma Money Spend Account Review

 Over the past few years, the free credit score site Credit Karma has expanded into other aspects of finance.
-This includes offering an unclaimed funds finder as well as a free tax filing platform— which it recently announced would be sold off to Square when Intuit’s purchase of Credit Karma is completed.
-Now, Credit Karma is rolling out a free checking account in the form of Credit Karma Money Spend (briefly known as Credit Karma Checking before a recent rename).
+This includes offering an unclaimed funds finder as well as a free tax filing platform— which it recently announced would be sold off to Block Inc (formerly Square) when Intuit’s purchase of Credit Karma is completed.
+Now, Credit Karma is rolling out a free checking account in the form of Credit Karma Money Spend — which was briefly known as Credit Karma Checking before a recent rename.

 As a Credit Karma customer who also has one of their Credit Karma Money Save accounts, I was invited to open a Spend account a couple of months ago.
 With that in mind, how does the checking account stack up against other options?
 Let’s take a look at what you should know about the Credit Karma Money Spend account and whether or not I think it’s a good pick.